Sometimes you may not see a new purchase or addition to your account.

 - or if you are using a Mac use Cmd + R.

 - iPads and iPhones need to be turned off completely, then turned back on.

 - On a Chromebook, hit CTRL + SHIFT + Backspace and your Clear Browsing Data menu will appear.
 Unselect everything except Cached images and files, select your timeframe from the drop down, and hit Clear Browsing Data.
 Return to your browser and hit refresh and you’ll see a fresh version of the page.

 This may need to be done with EACH new release or addition, as it is a function of your device's cache and not our site! **

-If that doesn't work, you will need to do a little bit more work to clean up your device:
+If that doesn't work, you will need to do a little bit more work to clear your browser's cache and cookies:

 I was having a "520 error" problem for a bit.
 It ended up being that I needed to clear my browser cache and cookies, after I did that everything was fine.